-It is essential that the air filter on the inlet of the unit be kept clean in order to prevent excessive power consumption and possible damage to the unit.
+It is essential that the air filter on the inlet of the unit be kept clean in order to prevent excessive power consumption and possible damage.
 Check the filters routinely to determine the frequency of replacement.

-Keep the outdoor remote condenser free of leaves and grass clippings, which may impede air, flow.
+Keep the outdoor remote condenser free of leaves and grass clippings, which may impede air flow.